 In September 2014 at only 20 years old, Sean Hunter was diagnosed with inoperable brain cancer.
 Glioblastoma multiforme (GBM) took hold of Sean’s brain and very quickly his health began to deteriorate.
 Like many other parents of children with cancer, Sean’s mother Michele was not prepared to hear that her son’s illness could not be treated.
 Anxiety, fear, and anger finally gave way to a firm resolve to fight the disease with and for Sean.
 “Doctors told my son to go home to hospice.
 I couldn’t accept that for my child, so I found someone who wouldn’t either,” said Michele.

 Determined to do whatever she could, Michele sought out Santosh Kesari, MD, PhD, a world-renowned expert in the treatment of GBM, to use outside-the-box therapies to treat Sean.
 Dr. Kesari is a founding Director of Pacific Neuroscience Institute (PNI) specializing in neuro-oncology.
-He is Professor of Neurosciences and Chair of the Department of Translational Neurosciences and Neurotherapeutics at John Wayne Cancer Institute (JWCI).
+He is Professor of Neurosciences and Chair of the Department of Translational Neurosciences and Neurotherapeutics at Saint John’s Cancer Institute (JWCI).